Skip advert

 Kia EV5 - dashboard

 Kia’s latest infotainment system was already slick and almost overflowing with features, including wireless Apple CarPlay and Android Auto, but a dedicated ‘Pet Mode’ will be introduced on the EV5.
-This makes sure your dog or cat is comfortable inside the car if you have to pop into a shop or something.
+This makes sure your dog or cat is comfortable inside the car if you have to pop into a shop or elsewhere.
 It will maintain the cabin temperature, and prevent furry friends unlocking the car by accident, while also displaying a message on the screen letting passers-by know they needn’t worry.

 Advertisement - Article continues below